Canada should increase aid to Cuba and work with other countries to ease impact of U.S. sanctions

 • That Canada use its significant capacity to scale up its efforts to provide immediate food, medicines and medical supplies to Cuba, and to do so directly through bilateral government to government relations, through multilateral fora like the United Nations and through Canadian and Cuban civil society initiatives.
 In particular, there is urgent need for powdered milk and other milk products, basic grains and antibiotics.

-I support these calls and urge the Government of Canada to act now.
+I urge the Government of Canada to act now.
 These proposals would assist the Cuban population as it struggles through the most difficult period it has faced in the past sixty years.
 Given our close bilateral ties on the one hand, and the huge difficulties faced by the Cuban population on the other, any humanitarian and diplomatic support for the Cuban people would be enormously helpful and would benefit Canadian relations in the region.
-We remain convinced that constructive engagement is a better approach than wilful and harmful isolation.
+We remain convinced that constructive engagement is a better approach than willful and harmful isolation.

 Sincerely,